Sagar-Jangam/DNSUpdate/README.md

 - Install the requirements via pip

 # Usage
+Run the script with a set of credentials and a unresoloved record to be added to DNS zones, pointing the record to Responder's IP.
 ```
 $ python3 DNSUpdate.py --help
 usage: DNSUpdate.py [-h] [-DNS DNS] [-u USER] [-p PASSWORD] [-a ACTION] [-r RECORD] [-d DATA]